polonez-byte-112/Querto/README.md

 * Menu with kind of food to order
 * Floating shopping button with animations and extra options
 * Connection with database online (by Firebase)
+* Login or Create an User by Google Account

 <br /><br/>
 ## 📷 Screenshots